benc-uk/bicep-iac/rke2/readme.md

 # RKE2 Bicep Template

-Deploys a RKE2 cluster to Azure on Ubuntu 20.04, this currently uses
+Deploys a RKE2 cluster to Azure on Ubuntu 20.04

 - Multiple agent nodes
 - Automatic configuration of the [Azure Cloud Provider](https://kubernetes-sigs.github.io/cloud-provider-azure/) using in-tree provider
 - Sets up default storage class for Azure
+- Taints the server nodes
+- Sets TLS-SAN to external hostname so api-server can be accessed remotely
+- Labels agent nodes correctlt so PVCs etc can be mounted
-- Configuring Linux kernel parameters
+- Configuring Linux kernel parameters (vm.max_map_count=262144)

 ## Quick Deploy